 The No. 1 rule: “Eat a diverse diet, preferably plant-based, that’s high in fibre and fermented foods,” says Dr Frado.
 Fill your meals with foods that are rich in prebiotics, like artichokes, asparagus, and tomatoes, says Sollid.
 Load up on fibre from fruits, like raspberries and blueberries, and whole grains.
 And be sure to eat fermented foods that contain probiotics like yoghurt, pickled vegetables, and kimchi.

 Consistency is key.
 “While everyone has a unique microbiome, they share the ability to respond quickly to normal changes to our diet,” says Sollid.
 “Healthy foods need to be continually fed to your gut so that you get all the benefits they offer.”

-This story was first published on Lifestyle Asia Singapore
+This story first appeared on www.shape.com

-Hero and Feature Image Credit: Brooke Lark/Unsplash
+(Main and Feature Image Credit: Brooke Lark/Unsplash)

 © 2021 Meredith Corporation.
 All rights reserved.
 Licensed from Shape.com and published with permission of Meredith Corporation.
 Reproduction in any manner in any language in whole or in part without prior written permission is prohibited.

 Shape and the Shape Logo are registered trademarks of Meredith Corporation.
 Used under License.